-The purpose of this Supplemental EIS/OEIS is to update the 2011 and 2016 impact analyses with new information and analytical methods the Navy developed and has used since 2016.
-New information includes an updated acoustic effects model, updated marine mammal density data, and evolving and emergent best available science.
+The purpose of the Supplemental EIS/OEIS is to update the 2011 and 2016 impact analyses with new information and analytical methods.
+New information includes an updated acoustic effects model, updated marine species density data and hearing criteria, and other emergent best available science.

-The Navy is preparing a Supplemental EIS/OEIS to renew required regulatory permits and authorizations under the Marine Mammal Protection Act and the Endangered Species Act.
+The Navy is preparing the Supplemental EIS/OEIS in support of the renewal of federal regulatory permits and authorizations under the Marine Mammal Protection Act and the Endangered Species Act.
 Current federal regulatory permits and authorizations expire in April 2022.

 March 2022 Update: Notice of Availability of the Supplement to the 2020 Draft Supplemental EIS/OEIS